bachelor of architecture '10

 “If you building something using all imported materials, what happens when that tin eventually rusts out, when that steel is failing, when that concrete falls apart?
-It will erode and it will turn into a ruin,” Brose said in a video MASS made of the project.
+It will erode and it will turn into a ruin,” Brose said.

-“Where usually we’d go to a lumberyard and get kiln-dried lumber, for this project a couple of guys with axes spent half a day cutting a tree down,” Brose says in the video.
+“Where usually we’d go to a lumberyard and get kiln-dried lumber, for this project a couple of guys with axes spent half a day cutting a tree down,” Brose said.
 “The guys on site are adapting, finding new techniques.
 The buildings [are] growing up from the ground. … As an architect, it’s one of the most pure, exciting things you can do.”

 The building process was informed by “asking the right questions” of the local masons and carpenters and collaborating on the best solutions, Brose said.
 That also helped villagers gain a sense of ownership and sustainability.

 Those are key motivations for MASS, whose website states that “exceptional buildings and infrastructure can actually address the health, economic, and social challenges the world faces today. … We design beautiful buildings that deliver dignity, improve health and well-being, and have the greatest positive impact in the communities they serve.”

 Above: Brose lived in the village for a year to oversee the project.
 Here he works with residents to decide which wood will be used where.
 Photo by Rachel Brose.

 The Ilima project defined a passion that Brose brought with him to the University of Oregon, and that his time at UO clarified as socially responsible design.